GaisTo/learngit/readme.txt

-Gig is a versin control system
+Gig is a distributed versin control system
 Git is free software